-- Working LTFT has many benefits and has become a requirement for many within the modern workforce.
-For doctors:
+Working LTFT has many benefits and has become a requirement for many within the modern workforce.

-- LTFT working can reduce fatigue and allow greater enthusiasm for work by providing a better work-life balance.
+- LTFT working can reduce your fatigue and help you feel more enthusiasm for work by providing a better work-life balance.

 - It facilitates a wider variety of experience within the system and helps retain a diverse cross-section of doctors in training who might otherwise have been lost from the workforce.

 - Working LTFT allows trainees who otherwise may not be able to continue in training, to continue working, progress in their career, and to provide valuable mental health services.

 - LTFT work allows you to dedicate time to other pursuits, family and/or children while caring for yourself.

 - There is a positive work life balance with training often being less intense with respect to shift pattern and pro-rata on-calls, allowing more time for you to reflect and learn.